DataDog/dd-sdk-ios/MIGRATION.md

 **NOTE**: In case of Crash Reporting and WebView Tracking usage it's also needed to add RUM and/or Logs modules to be able to report events to RUM and/or Logs respectively.

-The `2.0` version of the iOS SDK also expose unified API layouts and naming between iOS and Android SDKs and with other Datadog products.
+The `2.0` version of the iOS SDK also exposes unified API layouts and naming between iOS and Android SDKs and with other Datadog products.

 ## SDK Configuration Changes

-Better SDK granularity is achieved with the extraction of different products into independent modules, therefor all product-specific configurations have been moved to their dedicated modules.
+Better SDK granularity is achieved with the extraction of different products into independent modules, therefore all product-specific configurations have been moved to their dedicated modules.

 > The SDK must be initialized before enabling any product.